 - Expat women were not allowed to dress with uncovered shoulders and knees and men with short shorts.

-- There were only two major shopping centers, the City center, and Landmark with fewer shops and restaurants than today.
+- There were only two major shopping centres, the City centre, and Landmark with fewer shops and restaurants than today.

 - Bars were limited and the entrance was without any presence of identity card or membership.